FedericoBonel/momentgram/README.md

-# Happy times
+# MomentGram

-This repository is an memories sharing product developed using a MERN stack.
+This repository is a memories sharing application (an instagram clone) developed using the MERN tech stack.